How To Build A Strong Church – 5 Key Areas Of Focus

 We’ve all been stuck at some point.

-Like that time our tyres have spun uselessly in the wet mud, or the time that tricky math problem stood strong and resilient despite our best efforts – until we tried a different approach, came at it from a different angle and somehow, we got unstuck.
+Like that time our tyres spun uselessly in the wet mud, or the time that tricky math problem stood strong and resilient despite our best efforts – until we tried a different approach, came at it from a different angle and got unstuck.

 Have you noticed we only learn when things don’t go our way?